silviamaggi/smd-com/_posts/2021-01-17-deactivated-my-instagram-account.md

 Without even wanting it, I started the new year by **cleaning up my digital life**.
 I deleted my Facebook, WhatsApp, Pinterest and Goodreads accounts.
 Finally, I deactivated the Instagram one.
 Last summer I left Twitter.
 It’s possible to spend too much time on LinkedIn, but that account stays.

-What I could never be able to delete is [my Flickr](https://www.flickr.com/photos/silvia-m/){:target="_blank"}, even when I didn’t use it for long periods.
+What I could never be able to delete is [my Flickr](https://www.flickr.com/photos/silvia-m/){:target="_blank" rel="noopener"}, even when I didn’t use it for long periods.
 The reasons are both emotional and practical: I have many **pictures** and **memories** organised in albums.
 When I browse them, I can see the progress made in photography and where I was in my life.

 While Instagram main interest switched to creators, brands and what they sell, Flickr never changed it focus on photography.